Quenching: Process

-Quenching can also be accomplished using inert gases, such as nitrogen and noble gasses.
+Quenching can also be accomplished using inert gases, such as nitrogen and noble gases.
 Nitrogen is commonly used at greater than atmospheric pressure ranging up to 20 bar absolute.
 Helium is also used because its thermal capacity is greater than nitrogen.
-Alternatively argon can be used; however, its density requires significantly more energy to move, and its thermal capacity is less than the alternatives.
-To minimize distortion in the workpiece, long cylindrical workpieces are quenched vertically; flat work pieces are quenched on edge; and thick sections should enter the bath first.
+Alternatively, argon can be used; however, its density requires significantly more energy to move, and its thermal capacity is less than the alternatives.
+To minimize distortion in the workpiece, long cylindrical workpieces are quenched vertically; flat workpieces are quenched on the edge; and thick sections should enter the bath first.
 To prevent steam bubbles the bath is agitated.

 Often, after quenching, an iron or steel alloy will be excessively hard and brittle due to an overabundance of martensite.
 In these cases, another heat treatment technique known as tempering is performed on the quenched material to increase the toughness of iron-based alloys.
 Tempering is usually performed after hardening, to reduce some of the excess hardness, and is done by heating the metal to some temperature below the critical point for a certain period of time, then allowing it to cool in still air.